GeorgeWebDevCy/tcnapp-connector/README.md

 ## 📝 Release Notes

+### 0.3.98
+- Document the current integration gaps between the React app and plugin endpoints so front-end updates can align payloads, routes, and field names with the server contract.

 ### 0.3.97
 - Treat the username parameter on the JWT compatibility `/token` endpoint as an email when appropriate so users can authenticate with either their email address or username alongside their password.